Download

 2nd public review of the Assessment

-of the International and subregional Assessments as well as the first draft
+Drafts of the International and subregional Assessments

-of the summary for decision makers (the document formally adopted by the participating
+as well as the first draft of the summary for decision makers (the document

-improved as compared to their first versions.
+until May 31 2007.
+They were substantially improved as compared to their first

 Meeting of the Bureau in Washington D.C.